-- 1. The prepbufr file argument indicates the name of the PrepBufr file to be processed. - 2.
-The netcdf file argument indicates the name given to the output NetCDF file. - 3.
-The config_file argument indicates the name of the configuration file to be used.
+- 1. The prepbufr file argument is the input PrepBUFR file to be processed. - 2.
+The netcdf file argument is the output NetCDF file to be written. - 3.
+The config\file argument is the configuration file to be used.
 The contents of the configuration file are discussed below.